Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-scotland.html.markdown

 Rupert's uncle, a journalist who has travelled the world, says Scotland is the best place anywhere.
 Although you’d want to avoid the midge season, it is extremely beautiful and the history is written on the landscape.
 Even in the rain, Scotland is so atmospheric and it impacts you deeply.
 Why would you go anywhere else?

-#### Christiane Lellig, travelling around Orkney with two teenage boys
+## Christiane Lellig, train to Orkney with two teenage boys

 ‘Can we go to Orkney once?’
 That was unexpected.
 I looked at my son and slowly answered, ‘Sure...’.
 Somewhere, he had read that you can see the Northern Lights in Orkney.
 And orca of course – killer whales – though that hadn’t sparked his fantasy quite as much.
 After many years of camping holidays in Dorset and Wales, I thought it was a brilliant idea for a holiday with teenage boys, even though we’d be fairly unlikely to see the Northern Lights in the summer.